Arau/bcome/documentation/usage.md

   > bundle exec bcome
 ```

-### Entering the shell and jumping to a quick link contexct
+### Entering the shell and jumping to a quick link context

 ```
   > cd /your/installed/bcome/application/directory